-In 2019, securing your website with an SSL/TLS certificate is no longer optional, even for businesses that don’t deal directly with sensitive customer information on the web.
-Search engines like Google use site security as an SEO ranking signal, and web browsers such as Chrome alert users to websites that do not use HTTPS:
+In 2023, securing your website with an SSL/TLS certificate is no longer optional, even for businesses that don’t deal directly with sensitive customer information on the web.
+Search engines like Google use site security as an SEO ranking signal, and popular web browsers like Chrome alert users to websites that do not use HTTPS:

-- Has responded efficiently and effectively to recent security and compliance problems, such as the industry-wide serial number entropy issue of early 2019.
+- Responds efficiently and effectively to vulnerability discoveries affecting user security and privacy, such as the industry-wide serial number entropy issue of early 2019.
 Searching industry forums like mozilla.dev.security.policy can give you a good idea about how a particular CA reacts to adversity.

 - Has a reputation for great customer service and technical support.
 Keeping your company’s website secure 100% of the time is important, and you need to be able to get a real expert on the phone when things go wrong.